Colin Farrell and Michelle Yeoh refuse to be played off Golden Globes stage

 “You can forget that piano,” Farrell said, before continuing his speech.

-Immediately after, Michelle Yeoh won Best Actress – Motion Picture, Musical or Comedy for Everything Everywhere All At Once.
+Immediately after, Michelle Yeoh won Best Actress in a Motion Picture, Musical or Comedy for Everything Everywhere All At Once.

 During her speech, she recounted arriving in Hollywood 40 years before and being told she would not be a success as she “was a minority”.

-Approximately one minute into her speech, the same piano began playing – but Yeoh shut down any notion she would end her speech there.
+Approximately one minute into her speech, the same music began playing – but Yeoh shut down any notion she would end her speech there.

 “Shut up, please,” she said, laughing, adding: “I can beat you up.”